logic1-eu/logic1/README.md

 ## Examples

 Consider the real numbers with arithmetic, equations, and inequality.
-From a formal perpective, this is the theory of real closed fields (RCF).
+From a formal perspective, this is the theory of real closed fields (RCF).
 Logic1 allows to formalize the question for the existence of solutions of a parametric quadratic equation: